-- (1) Admission to the individual examinations for the Master's examination will only be authorised for those who: - 1. are enrolled in the Master's degree programme in European Art History at Heidelberg University, - 2. have not lost their entitlement to take the final examinations in the Master's degree programme European Art History. - (2) For admission to the Master's thesis, certificates must be presented with proof of the following: - 1. successful completion of the modules and courses as set forth in Appendix 1, comprising the total of credits set forth in § 3, not including the credits for the Master's colloquium and the Master's thesis - 2. successful completion of the modules and courses of the minor subject, comprising the total of credits set forth in § 3. - (3) In justifiable exceptional cases, admission to the Master's thesis may be granted when a minimum of 59 credits in European Art History as a major subject, or 11 credits in European Art History as a minor subject, have been earned.
-In this case, the term papers for the advanced and specialised major subject modules must have been received a passing grade.
+- (1) Admission to the individual examinations for the Master's examination will only be authorised for those who: - i. are enrolled in the Master's degree programme in Near Eastern Archaeology at Heidelberg University, - ii. have not lost their entitlement to take the final examinations in the Master's degree programme Near Eastern Archaeology. - 1.
+For admission to the Master's thesis, certificates must be presented with proof of the following: - a. successful completion of modules set forth in Appendix 1, comprising a total of at least 50 credits in the major subject; - b. successful completion of modules and courses in the minor subject comprising a total of at least 10 credits. - 2.
+The Master's thesis must be submitted prior to taking the final oral examination.